Transparent dark purple Travel Guide by Insurte logo

 • Proof of financial support from someone in the Netherlands (again, a parent, for example).

-Required documents for applying for residency
+Required documents for residence application

 However, there is an application fee that you must pay.
 The cost can be found through your educational institute and/or the Dutch Embassy's website.